ameliasquires/lullaby/docs/crypto.md

 --and of course, the single function method still works too (will still do init-update-final in the backend) hash = llib.crypto.adler32("meow") --043c01b9s (the same)

+--for any extra arguments, they should be used in the init function llib.crypto.sha512_t_init(224) -- like example above --or even (only if the arguments are required) llib.crypto.sha512_t(224) -- same as above
 ```

 ## en/decoding